Calvin-Data-Science/cs375-376-public/content/schedule.md

 - Explain how a Generative Adversarial Network is trained.

 {{% /details %}}
+{{% details summary="Key Questions" %}}
+- How is noise useful for diffusion models for image generation?
+- Why does diffusion require multiple time steps?

+{{% /details %}}
 {{% details summary="Terms" %}}
 - **Multimodal**: Combining multiple modes of input, such as text, images, and sound.
 - Denoising **Diffusion**: Sampling from a conditional distribution by iteratively denoising a noisy sample.